 Performance profiles can be edited from the Flights page by tapping Details when viewing the list of performance profiles.
 For more information on performance profiles, see the Performance section of the Aircraft chapter.

 15.10 Route

-The Route section displays flight rules, an interactive map, the elements of the route, and the cruise altitude.
+The Route section displays flight rules, an interactive map, the elements of your route, and your cruise altitude.

 Flight Rules, Route, and Cruise Altitude

 15.10.1 Flight Rules